taromero/latte/README.md

 #### Motivation

 Velocity's goal is complex, and I've experienced some issues while working with it.
 I agree that Velocity is a great idea, but I still feel it a bit unstable.
-Also, some features can be unnecessary overhead from **some** projects.
+Also, some features can be unnecessary overhead for **some** projects.

 The aim of this project is to provide a minimal library to just run specs mocha-style, upon running a command.
 No reactive feedback of test whie coding, no mirrors, no common platform for different testing frameworks (which are all good things).
 Simplicity.
 You can only run unit and integration test currenty.